pschiffmann/react-rfcs/text/0000-use-for-each.md

 }
 ```

+_Listing 3-2: ChatApp after lifting connection state to parent.
+The "useMultipleConnections" hook is erroneous._

 Alas, we can't.
 When we connect to another chat room by adding an element to the `roomIds` array, React throws this error: